nimeshnayaju/y-presence/y-presence/README.md

 ### Codesandbox demo/examples

-For all the demos, you can open two tabs in your browser to see the presence update
+For all the demos, you can open a different tab(s) in your browser to observe how user presence updates when someone enters a room.

 - Simple room: [Demo](https://7ll3u.csb.app/) | [Code](https://codesandbox.io/s/y-presence-demo-simple-room-7ll3u)
 - Live cursors: [Demo](https://bj2p2.csb.app/) | [Code](https://codesandbox.io/s/y-presence-demo-live-cursors-bj2p2)